Az3RoS/-100DaysChallengeML/README.md

 ## Day - 1

 I came across this blog which explained the fundamentals of Python in a simple way.
-With some basic programming knowledge, you will just cruise through.
+With some basic programming knowledge, it will be a stroll in the park.

 1. [Python 101: The Basics](https://medium.com/the-renaissance-developer/python-101-the-basics-441136fb7cc3)